fudgebucket27/LoopMintSharp/README.md

 If compiling yourself please read the section about it below.

 ## 1. Creating a collection
+**All commands must be done in a command line window opened in the same folder as the unzipped LoopMintSharp**

 Once you have setup the appsettings.json file you can call LoopMintSharp via command line as follows to create a collection

 ```batch